bright/new-www/_posts/2017-12-11-injectable-android-viewmodels.md

 The default library's factory instantiates view models using empty constructors.
 Of course we can't use it as we are going to create the view models with non-empty constructors, passing the dependencies obtained from Dagger.

-A `ViewModelProvider.Factory` interface defines only one method:
+The `ViewModelProvider.Factory` interface defines only one method:

 {% highlight java %}
 @NonNull